gauravs08/bookstore-app-java/README.md

 - **Backstory**:\
   We have some time before the grand opening of the Bookstore, and we are still missing the most important feature.\
-  We do not have the possibility to know how many books we have available to sell (how many book copies we have in the Inventory).
+  We do not have the possibility to know how many bookModel we have available to sell (how many bookModel copies we have in the Inventory).

 - **Assigment description**:\
-  You need to add the possibility to store information about how many books we have in our global inventory.\
+  You need to add the possibility to store information about how many bookModel we have in our global inventory.\
   Also, when introducing such feature, we should have an API with capabilities of:
-    - Returning number of book copies that we have in Inventory by ISBN.
+    - Returning number of bookModel copies that we have in Inventory by ISBN.
-    - Returning number of book copies that we have in Inventory by Author.
+    - Returning number of bookModel copies that we have in Inventory by Author.
-    - Returning number of book copies that we have in Inventory by Title.
+    - Returning number of bookModel copies that we have in Inventory by Title.
-    - Updating number of book copies that we have in the Bookstore Inventory.
+    - Updating number of bookModel copies that we have in the Bookstore Inventory.

-  Note, that the endpoint for managing book entities should not be changed.\
+  Note, that the endpoint for managing bookModel entities should not be changed.\
-  The book availability (number of copies) should be separate information, available via separate API.
+  The bookModel availability (number of copies) should be separate information, available via separate API.

 ### Task #2 - First issues & technical debt impact

 - **Backstory**:\
   Initially, we did an MVP (Minimum Viable Product) implementation, where all Books are being listed at once, on a single long page.
   We have also added the possibility to search for Books by Authors or Titles, which helped a lot.\
-  In a very short time, we got pretty successful, with more than tens of thousands of books in the inventory.\
+  In a very short time, we got pretty successful, with more than tens of thousands of bookModel in the inventory.\
-  Hence, the actual solution is no longer working, as there are too many books showing on a single page.\
+  Hence, the actual solution is no longer working, as there are too many bookModel showing on a single page.\
   We need to add the possibility of returning only part of the data.\
-  Also, for some time already, people are complaining that listing all the books takes a really long time, so we should also look into it as well.
+  Also, for some time already, people are complaining that listing all the bookModel takes a really long time, so we should also look into it as well.

 - **Assigment description**:\